When solid tumor cancer spreads, it often goes to bone. Tumors that result from cancer spreading to the bone are

 Find out about the serious bone problems that bone mets can cause.

 When cancer spreads from the original tumor to the bone, those tumors are called bone mets.
-Bone mets are especially common in advanced metastatic breast, prostate, lung, and other solid tumor cancers.1
+Bone mets are especially common in advanced metastatic breast, prostate, lung, and other solid tumor cancers.1,2

 You and your doctor should speak about what is right for you.
 You may discuss medicines and supplements or lifestyle choices.

-Learn more about PROTECTION that can help prevent serious bone problems ►
+Learn more about a MEDICINE to help prevent serious bone problems ►

 Explore RESOURCES and get prepared to talk with your doctor ►